sjml/couchplay-c/README.md

 At the moment, it exposes some of the weakness/delays in WebSocket reliability... just using bare wire protocol, though, so maybe a fancier library can handle the inputs better.

-Only runs on a Mac out of the box, but the code is portable.
+Only runs on a Mac out of the box, but that's just because there's only an Xcode project.
+The code and third-party libraries are fairly portable.